WESTMORLAND CRICKET LEAGUE RULES

 a All league appointed umpires must meet the following criteria:

-ii They must be proposed by either,
+i They must be approved by the Management Committee

-v They should be able to move around the field of play so as not to compromise the safety of themselves, the other umpire or any of the players.
+iv They should be able to move around the field of play so as not to compromise the safety of themselves, the other umpire or any of the players.

 In Division 1 League matches both umpires will be appointed by the Umpires Secretary.
 Each club shall be responsible for payment of one umpire during the tea interval.